[ Rust dev-tool ]

 Tap, tap, deploy!

-Install kinetics with cargo and deploy your first app in a few seconds.
+Install kinetics with cargo and deploy your first app in seconds.

 Install Kinetics